-The children received an explanation for the parents' arguments and tone of voice.
-They were reassured that the family is not splitting up and, on top of it all, they were invited to be a team with parents to help the family manage in the present situation.
-They started to sleep peacefully at night.
+The children receive an explanation for the parents' arguments and tone of voice.
+They are reassured that the family is not splitting up and they can sleep peacefully at night.

 However, sometimes it is very difficult to initiate a discussion with children about problems which are usually thought of as "adults' problems".
-Annexes no 2 and 3 will help you begin.
+Annex no 2 will help you begin.